 You’ve seen the news and heard the warnings.
 Employees are dissatisfied with their jobs and threaten to leave their employers in search of better development opportunities.

 The Great Resignation is in full swing.

-Of course tracking L&D is just as important, both for the employee and the employer.
-Regular check-ins, where both parties can share their perspectives and identify necessary adjustments allows for a much smoother experience.
-HRLocker, with its Real Time Reviews and employee-centric continuous professional development (CPD) solutions, significantly enhances such processes.
+Of course, tracking L&D is just as important, both for the employee and the employer.
+Regular check-ins, where parties can share their perspectives and identify necessary adjustments allow for a much smoother experience.
+HRLocker, with its Real-Time Reviews and employee-centric continuous professional development (CPD) solutions, significantly enhances such processes.

 For businesses still experiencing pandemic uncertainty, digital learning is likely to be the safest bet.
 Fortunately, it’s also one of the most impactful ways of delivering learning.
 The CIPD 2021 Learning and skills work survey shows businesses with a sophisticated approach to technology in L&D are more likely to have a supportive learning environment.
 In turn, this inspires a greater desire for learning and development, enhancing the supportive environment further.
 One big, beautiful circle of learning!